abrahimt/NYT-Games-Helper/README.md

-# WordleHelper
+# NYT Games Helper
-A helper for the daily wordle.
+A helper for the NYT Games app puzzles.